Discover

 AI summary

-A classic 1960s bach at Snells Beach is for sale, marketed as the "last house on the beach".
-This elevated, two-bedroom property offers stunning sea views and direct beach access.
+A classic 1960s bach at Snells Beach offers a rare beachfront opportunity.
+As the "last house on the beach," this private, elevated property provides stunning sea and bush views.

 There’s a deck and patio on the top level for relaxed outdoor living, plus another wrap-around deck on the lower level.